sbissantz/rarp/ssh.md

 ## Epilogue

-There is one goody left which might come in handy, once you'll use SSH on a daily basis: an SSH agent.
+There is one goody left which might come in handy, once you'll use SSH on a daily basis: a SSH agent.

 ---